-- 1) If needed, implement a temporary change in the point of diversion for water taken from Folsom Reservoir to further upstream on the South Fork of the American River, possibly to supplement Sly Park's Jenkinson Lake through the Hazel Creek Tunnel. - 2) EID's Director of Operations is responsible for notifying the El Dorado County Emergency Management Agency of mandatory water use reduction requirements. - 3) Continue to coordinate with the County Emergency Management Agency regarding any fire protection directives that are being implemented within the county. - 4) Provide 30-days written notice to all Improvement District No. 97 property owners listed on the current County assessment roll, notifying them of the water emergency declaration, and of the planned decrease of releases into Clear Creek; and take to the Board for approval or ratification at the first available regular Board meeting with legal. - a) Decrease releases into Clear Creek to no more than 1.0 cfs.
+1) If needed, implement a temporary change in the point of diversion for water taken from Folsom Reservoir to further upstream on the South Fork of the American River, possibly to supplement Sly Park's Jenkinson Lake through the Hazel Creek Tunnel

+- 2) EID's Director of Operations is responsible for notifying the El Dorado County Emergency Management Agency of mandatory water use reduction requirements. - 3) Continue to coordinate with the County Emergency Management Agency regarding any fire protection directives that are being implemented within the county. - 4) Provide 30-days written notice to all Improvement District No. 97 property owners listed on the current County assessment roll, notifying them of the water emergency declaration, and of the planned decrease of releases into Clear Creek; and take to the Board for approval or ratification at the first available regular Board meeting with legal. - a) Decrease releases into Clear Creek to no more than 1.0 cfs. - 5) Suspend potable supplementation to the recycled water system.